loic-prieto/moosex-dic/README.md

 The configuration is performed by the use of [Marker roles](https://en.wikipedia.org/wiki/Marker_interface_pattern) and a specific trait on attributes that have to be injected.

-One of the principal tenets of the library is that while code may be polluted by the use of DIC roles and traits, it should work without a running container.
+One of the principal tenets of the library is that while code may be poluted by the use of DIC roles and traits, it should work without a running container.
 The classes are fully functional without the dependency injection, the library is just a convenient way to wire dependencies (this is mainly accomplished by forbidding non [constructor injection](https://en.wikipedia.org/wiki/Dependency_injection#Constructor_injection)).